 - Teach the 20-20-20 rule: During screen time, take a break every 20 minutes to look at an object across the room or out the window about 20 feet away, for at least 20 seconds.

 How We Can Help

 Certain eye doctors offer treatment methods known as myopia control or myopia management.
 These include orthokeratology, bifocal or multifocal contact lenses, and eye drops like low dose atropine.
 Regular eyeglasses and contact lenses don't prevent its progression but do correct myopia so the child can see and function normally.

-If your child shows signs of myopia, schedule an eye exam with Mississauga Vision Centre in Mississauga as soon as possible.
+If your child shows signs of myopia, schedule an eye exam with Mississauga Vision Centre and Brampton Vision Centre in Mississauga & Brampton as soon as possible.